vmware/replay-app-for-tvos/README.md

 ## Deployment

-Apple has made significant improvements to management capabilities of Apple TVs with tvOS 10.2 with the introduction of [DEP](https://support.apple.com/en-us/HT204142) and Enterprise Application Management.
+Apple has made significant improvements to management capabilities of Apple TVs on tvOS 10.2 with the introduction of [DEP](https://support.apple.com/en-us/HT204142) and Enterprise Application Management.

 ### Enrollment

 - DEP on tvOS allows for a true Zero-Touch deployment with the a mode known as "Auto Advance Setup" - which when configured in the DEP profile assigned to the Apple TV, allows the Apple TV to enroll into MDM and skip all the screens to go straight to the spring board within 30seconds of network active when connected to Ethernet.

-Essentially, with this mode the setup would be 1) Connect Apple TV to power 2) Connect to Ethernet and wait 30 seconds and watch the rest unfold
+Essentially, the deployment steps would be
+1) Connect Apple TV to power
+2) Connect to Ethernet and wait 30 seconds and watch the rest unfold

+*NOTE:* With the "Auto Advance Setup", do not pair the remote / tap to setup during the first 30 seconds, the key is to power on Apple TV and just wait.

 ### Application Management

-- Enterprise applications can now be managed for tvOS and be downloaded and installed automatically on enrollment
+- Enterprise developed applications can now be managed for tvOS and be downloaded and installed automatically on enrollment.
+Replay application can hence be effectively managed using VMware AirWatch to transform a display to true Digital Signage

 ### Configuration Policies

 - Once the application has been installed, a configuration policy known as 'Single App Mode' with the reference of the bundle ID of this application can be deployed to the devices to automatically launch the applicaiton and lock it to the screen
 - In addition to the 'Single App Mode' policy, there are few more restrictions that can be added on top to enforce security such as : 1) Force incoming Airplay Requests for pairing password 2) Restrict pairing Remote app (iPhone)